 Trichostrongylosis affecting a Scottish halfbred hogg during early winter.

 Faecal egg counts are routinely used to aid diagnosis of nematode infestations but have certain inherent limitations.
 Due to numerous factors the faecal egg count may not always accurately indicate the adult nematode population present within the gastrointestinal tract at that time because pathology can be caused by developing larval stages before infestations become patent and produce eggs.

 By identifying only strongyle eggs, it is possible for less pathogenic species to make a disproportionate contribution to the total egg count.
 However, as a general rule strongyle egg counts above 5-700 epg are considered high and treatment is recommended.
 Your veterinary surgeon is the best person to guide you on your own farm situation.

 Identification of anaemia is taken as a reliable indicator of haemonchosis in countries with endemic disease.
 Egg counts are often very high in patent infestations with counts greater than 10,000 epg not uncommon.
 At necropsy very large numbers of adults are visible on the surface of the abomasum (fourth stomach compartment) of untreated sheep.

 Treatment involves the use of an effective anthelmintic (please see later section detailing anthelmintic resistance).

-The four major anthelmintic groups, defined by the active chemical, comprise:
+The five major anthelmintic groups, defined by the active chemical, comprise:

 1-BZ benzimidazoles, probenzimidazoles